 Step 2: Stretch & Fold

 Perform four sets of stretch and folds every 30 minutes to build structure in the dough.
 This helps develop the gluten for a soft yet structured loaf.
+Spray or wet your hands with water to prevent the dough from sticking.

 Step 3: Bulk Ferment